demisto/content-docs/docs/contributing/checklist.md

 | Script                    | <ul><li>Code file</li><li>YML file</li><li>README file</li><li>Unit tests file</li><li>Unit tests data</li></ul>                                                                                               | <ul><li>Test Playbook</li></ul>             |
 | Widget                    | <ul><li>Widget JSON file</li></ul>                                                                                                                                                                               |                                 |
 | Dashboard                 | <ul><li>Dashboard JSON file</li></ul>                                                                                                                                                                            |                                 |

-## Pull Request Checklist

-Before opening the Pull Request on the Cortex XSOAR [GitHub Repository](https://github.com/demisto/content), you need to:

-- Have a [GitHub](https://github.com) account that you'll use to open the Pull Request
-- If you're an XSOAR partner, have your `partner-id` (this should have been communicated to you over the onboarding emails from the Alliance team).
-- Join our our [Slack DFIR Community](https://www.demisto.com/community/), also useful if you have questions (use the `#demisto-developers` channel).
-- Design Document: we encourage you to prepare a Design Document that describes the capabilities of your Pack.
-Usually it's a Google Doc shared with you by the Alliance team.
-- Create a short video to demo your product and your pack, and link it: this will be used by our reviewers to understand what your product does and how the content pack work.
-- Pass the linters `demisto-sdk lint`: if you have an Integration or Script, your code must pass the [tests](../tutorials/tut-setup-dev#step-5-run-the-linter-and-unit-tests).
-- Pass the validation `demisto-sdk validate`: make sure you run `demisto-sdk validate -i Packs/YourPackName` and all the checks are passed before opening the Pull Request.
-If unsure, ask for help on the `#demisto-developers` channel on our [Slack DFIR Community](https://www.demisto.com/community/).

-After opening the Pull Request, make sure that you:

-- Sign the [CLA](https://github.com/demisto/content/blob/master/docs/cla.pdf): every contributor must sign our Contributor License Agreement in order for their contribution to be added to our content.
-- Monitor your Pull Request on GitHub and be ready for a demo: our Content team will add comments to the Pull Request, asking questions and requesting changes.
-At some point, we'll ask you to schedule a meeting to see an interactive demo, make sure you have a working installation of Cortex XSOAR with your pack fully configured.

-For Certified packs only:
-- Provide us credentials for a test environment: if your Pack includes an integration, we'll need credentials (i.e. API keys) to access a SaaS test/demo environment of your Product from Cortex XSOAR in order to run our nightly build.
-Please work with your Palo Alto Networks alliance team contact to securely provide such credentials to us.